The Best Bags for Moms With Toddlers (2023)

 The Best Backpacks

 Backpacks are the new diaper bag for good reason.
 Having a bag that you can secure to your body is essential for outings with toddlers (and babies).
-Plus, have abundant space, even for water bottles or sippy cups.
+Plus, it has abundant space, even for water bottles or sippy cups.
 With a large main compartment and ample side pockets, there’s room for all your items.
-And backpack purses make carrying a backpack a stylish option.
+And backpack purses make carrying a backpack a more stylish option.

 Pros